dynamsoft-docs/barcode-reader-docs/parameters/reference/min-quiet-zone-width.md

 # MinQuietZoneWidth

-`MinQuietZoneWidth` is a parameter to specify the minimum width (in moduleSize) of the barcode quiet zone.
+`MinQuietZoneWidth` defines the minimum width (in moduleSize) of the barcode quiet zone.
 It is defined as below:

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |